How to Ace the Onboarding of an Advocacy Platform

 Why should they want to join?
 Why should they be active on the platform?

-Make this clear as day to them, and you’ll have an army of willing ambassadors at your disposal.
+Make this clear as day to them, and you’ll have a strong and trusted community of willing ambassadors at your disposal.

 Once people are getting interested, once you’ve created some buzz with this, then it’s time to take one step further: platform training.